Body Piercing Aftercare

 - Treat the piercing with the same respect as you would any other kind of broken skin.

 - Wash your hands prior to touching the piercing.
 Leave it alone, except when cleaning.

 - Maintain an avid cleaning routine throughout the entire healing process.
 A piercing may seem healed before healing is complete.
-This is because tissue heals from the outside in, and although it feels fine, the interior remains fragile for many months.
+This is because tissue heals from the outside in, and although it feels fine, the interior remains fragile.